apache/druid/docs/development/extensions-core/avro.md

 > may need to migrate schemas in the future, consider one of the other decoders, all of which use a message header that
 > allows the parser to identify the proper Avro schema for reading records.

 This decoder can be used if all the input events can be read using the same schema.
-In that case schema can be specified in the input task json itself as described below.
+In that case schema can be specified in the input task JSON itself as described below.

 ```
 ...